Al Hirschfeld Broadway Theatre

 Best Seats In The House:

-The best seats are center orchestra, rows E thru L and in the mezzanine rows A thru C.
+The best seats in the house, with great audio and visual, are in the center orchestra rows E thru L and in the mezzanine rows A thru C.

 Take the A,C,E trains to 42nd Street.
 North 3 blocks to 45th Street and then west to the Al Hirschfeld Theatre.

 Parking garages in this area are very expensive.
 We have negotiated special deals wth parking garages that will save you both your wallet and your frustration of driving around trying to find a Parking garage that is reasonably priced.

 The restrooms at the Al Hirschfeld Theatre are downstairs and the concession stand is on main level.

 The premiere show at the Martin Beck Theatre was Madame Pompadour in 1924, and Cabin in the Sky was the current show when Martin Beck died in 1940.

 Tony award winning shows at the theatre have included Bye Bye Birdie (1960), Sweet Bird of Youth (1972), and Into the Woods (1987).
 The show Man Of La Mancha was the current Broadway show playing at the time that the theater's name was changed from the Martin Beck Theatre to the Al Hirschfeld Theatre in June 2003.